SeaQL/seaql.github.io/SeaORM/docs/03-migration/02-writing-migration.md

 At times, you might want to use the [`create_*_from_entity`](09-generate-sea-query-statement/01-create-table.md) methods to bootstrap your database with several hand written entity files.

 That's perfectly fine if you intend to never change the entity schema.
-Or, you can clone the original entity and rely on it in the migration file.
+Or, you can keep the original entity and embed a copy in the migration file.